KjellKod/g3log/API.markdown

   * Overriding the Default File Sink's file header
   * Overriding the Default FileSink's log formatting
   * Adding thread ID to the log formatting
-  * Override log formatting in a custom sink
+  * Override log formatting in a default and custom sinks
+  * Override the log formatting in the default sink
 * LOG [flushing](#log_flushing)
 * G3log and G3Sinks [usage example](#g3log-and-sink-usage-code-example)
 * Support for [dynamic message sizing](#dynamic_message_sizing)